sftcd/cs2014/examples/bm/README.md

-#Random Memory Allocaion Failure for Fun and Profit
+#Random Memory Allocation Failure for Fun and Profit

 This is an example from my course on systems programming (<a href="https://down.dsg.cs.tcd.ie/cs2014">CS2014</a>),